Tyler-Fanuele/master-snippets-/README.md

 ## How to get started

 Add the directory to the path and make snip.py exicutable with chmod +x snip.py.
-Then run snip.py init to create your config folder and file and run snip.py edit vim to add snips.
+Then run snip.py init to create your config folder, snippets.txt file and save.txt file and run snip.py edit vim to add snips.
 A snip is a refrence to a code snippit.
-It will be used in the options.
+It will be used in the options. save.txt is used to save your last clipboard buffer.

 ## Options